 On the surface, gardening may seem like a passive activity.
 But when you get outside bending, crouching, digging and lifting, your body will soon realize that it’s a good workout that can cause physical strain and pain if you aren’t careful.

-O’Brien sees that the most common injuries, aches and pains tend to be in the hands, knees and lower back areas.
-She always recommends regular massage therapy sessions during the spring and summer months to help repair and relax her clients’ tight and tense muscles from gardening.
-But, O’Brien also suggests the following stretches for daily maintenance and preparation during the gardening season.
+We see that the most common injuries, aches and pains tend to be in the hands, knees and lower back areas.
+We always recommend regular massage therapy sessions during the spring and summer months to help repair and relax tight and tense muscles from gardening.
+We also suggest the following stretches for daily maintenance and preparation during the gardening season.

 - Bend at the waist to stretch your lower back and the backside of your legs.
 You don’t have to necessarily touch your toes, as the weight of your upper body will cause the stretch to happen naturally.

 - Keep the muscles and tendons around the knee loose and moving by stretching your quadriceps, hamstrings and calf muscles before heading outside.

 - Stretching the neck is important for releasing tension in the neck and shoulder area, as well as to maintain mobility.
 A few easy head rolls before digging into your garden can help loosen this common upper body area that is prone to tension build-up and strain.

 - When wrists start to ache or fingers start to cramp, rub the muscles in yourhands and wrist area with lotion before and after gardening to loosen and stretch the tight, sore area.

 A Grounded Gardener Bears Fruit

 Gardening can be more than physical outdoor activity.
 It also can be a therapeutic experience that can help ground you emotionally and release stress as you labor in the outdoors.